IC-Alchemy/Diasy_Patch_SM_Snippets/LoopVerblope/about.md

-### Quick Manual for DaisyPatchSM Audio Processing by GPT
+### Quick Manual for DaisyPatchSM Audio Processing

 #### Overview
  The code integrates various components such as an ADSR envelope, a looper, and a reverb effect.